johnbywater/quantdsl/README.md

 The call args of the function definition can be used in an if-else block, so that different expressions can be returned depending upon the function call argument values.

-Please note, the test expressions preceding the colon in the if-else block must be simple expressions involving the call args and must not involve any Quant DSL stochastic elements introduces below, such as `Market`, `Choice`, `Wait`, `Settlement`, `Fixing`.
-Also, calls to function definitions from test expressions in if statements are currently not supported.

 Each function call becomes a node on a dependency graph.
-Each call is internally memoised, so if a function is called many times with the same argument values (and at the same effective present time), the function is only evaluated once, and the result is memoised and reused.
+For efficiency, each call is internally memoised, so if a function is called many times with the same argument values (and at the same effective present time), the function is only evaluated once, and the result is memoised and reused.
 This allows branched calculations to recombine efficienctly.
 For example, the following Finboncci function definition will evaluate in linear time (proportional to `n`).

 ```python
 results = calc("""